Pune Mahanagar Parivahan Mahamandal Limited: Operations

 PMPML has a fleet of 2000 buses maintained at 9 CNG bus depots and 4 electric bus depots, which ferry around 900,000 passengers every day.
 There is no diesel bus running in the fleet.
 12-meter electric buses are deployed on all major routes at high frequency.
 9-meter CNG buses travel numerous roads, including city centers, and also provide transport to students of PMC schools.
 Distant towns like Lonavala, Paud, Shirval, Jejuri, Yawat, Ranjangaon MIDC, Junnar, etc. are becoming part of the service.
 PMPML also provides a special electric bus service to Infosys employees commuting from Pune city and Pimpri-Chinchwad to the Hinjawadi IT hub and back.

 PMPML acquired the first lot of 25 electric buses in February 2019 and the second lot of 50 electric buses in August 2019.
 As of August 2022, the fleet size of electric buses is 395.
 PMPML also plans to acquire 1000 such electric buses by the end of 2023.

 Services

 PMPML operates regular scheduled services daily between 5:30 am and midnight on 371 routes.
 The frequencies on individual routes vary greatly according to demand.
-Certain long distance routes are serviced only a few times per day.
+Certain long-distance routes are serviced only a few times per day.
 Some of these routes are partially or fully run on the BRT corridors under the brand name Rainbow BRTS.

 PMPML also operates night buses after midnight on 7 routes.
 On the occasion of International Women's Day 2018, PMPML launched 'Tejaswini' (Marathi: तेजस्विनी; radiant) bus services exclusively for women which were well received by women commuters.
 There 218 daily Tejaswini services during the morning and afternoon peak hours on eight of the busiest routes.
 PMPML also runs special services for tourists under the name 'Pune Darshan' as well as airport services from Rajiv Gandhi IT Park, Hinjawadi to Pune Airport.

+Bus Routes

+The following is a list of Bus Routes operated by PMPML in the vicinity of Pune, Pimpri-Chinchwad, and outer rural areas near Pune and Pimpri-Chinchwad i.e. PMRDA.